 Gene editing with Cas9 Nuclease protein NLS and guide RNA is performed by co-transfecting all components with DharmaFECT Duo Transfection Reagent (or other DharmaFECT transfection reagent suitable to your specific cells of interest).
 One may then observe phenotypes directly.
 A DNA mismatch detection assay can be used to estimate gene editing efficiency prior to clonal cell line generation and characterization.

 Cas9 nuclease protein NLS data

-Synthetic guide RNAs co-delivered with Cas9 nuclease mRNA or protein
+Synthetic guide RNAs co-delivered with Cas9 nuclease protein

 |Shipping Condition||Dry Ice|